So we will discuss the sales automation process in this blog.

 If you’re a small business, then you already know that resources are few and far between, including your staff.
 You intend to hire more staff once you have the capital to do so, but for now, it’s all about managing what you have.

-In doing so, it’s almost like you’ve hired on several more sales reps even though you haven’t spent a second interviewing or a dime on onboarding.
+In doing so, it’s almost like you’ve hired on several more agents even though you haven’t spent a second interviewing or a dime on onboarding.

-Rather than allocating the funds to hiring new staff, CRM with sales automation can fill in those gaps, giving you a more robust sales presence you’ll be proud of.
+Rather than allocating the funds to hiring new staff, a CRM tool with sales automation features can fill in those gaps, giving you a more robust sales presence you’ll be proud of.

 2. Tracks Data in One Place to Eliminate Confusion

 As more and more people get their hands on it, details get changed, things get conflated, and the end result may be riddled with mistruths.

 This is a major deterrent to the sales process, as the inconsistencies can cause your reps to take an improper sales approach that not only could cause them to miss the sale, but lose the customer as well.

 Through using one system or software to track all communications with prospects and customers from beginning to end, that game of telephone finally ends.

 3. Faster Responses Mean Happier Customers

 Your sales reps are undoubtedly busy people, but putting customers on hold for upwards of an hour doesn’t make them very happy.

-Now, with faster responses and less time spent waiting for an email or someone to pick up the phone, your customer satisfaction increases.
+Now, with faster responses in real time and less time spent waiting for an email or someone to pick up the phone, your customer satisfaction increases.

 4. Keeps All Sales Leads Visible in Your Digitized Sales Funnel

-Your sales funnel acts as the roadmap for the customer journey, beginning in those early days when they were just a lead to when they made their first purchase to today when they’re a repeat buyer.
+Your funnel acts as the roadmap for the customer journey, beginning in those early days when they were just a lead to when they made their first purchase to today when they’re a repeat buyer.

-They forget to follow up with a customer, the customer never gets in touch because they feel shafted, and the business loses sales slowly yet surely.
+They forget to follow up with a customer, the customer never gets in touch because they feel shafted, and the business loses sales opportunities slowly yet surely.

 5. Improves Efficiency, Performance, and Productivity

-As we said before, in automating your sales, it’s like adding new sales rep to your team without hiring anyone.
-The automation can step up and make a sales rep’s job easier, freeing up their schedule to focus on pursuing new leads or filtering the ones they’ve already got.
+The automation sales stack can step up and make a sales agent’s job easier, freeing up their schedule from routine, time consuming manual tasks to focus on lead generation, pursuing new leads, or filtering the ones they’ve already got.